BladeRunnerJS/brjs-site/_posts/2013-11-22-bladerunnerjs-sprint-demo.md

 ## So what are we working on next?

-Following our [BRJS v0.2 release](https://github.com/BladeRunnerJS/brjs/releases/tag/v0.2) last sprint, we are moving closer to support for Node.js style client-side code and improving the user debugging experience.
+Following our recent [BRJS v0.3 release](https://github.com/BladeRunnerJS/brjs/releases/tag/v0.3), we are moving closer to support for Node.js style client-side code and improving the user debugging experience.

 For further details please see our [roadmap](http://bladerunnerjs.org/docs/roadmap/).